Improving Korean-English Cross-Lingual Retrieval: A Data-Centric Study of Language Composition and Model Merging: Experimental Setup

 \section{Experimental Setup}

 \paragraph{Training Details} We fine-tune four base models: bge-m3~\citep{chen-etal-2024-m3}, multilingual-e5-large, multilingual-e5-base~\citep{wang2024multilingual}, and gte-multilingual-base~\citep{zhang2024mgte} using each of the language combination datasets constructed in the previous section.
-The training employs GISTEmbedLoss~\citep{solatorio2024gistembed}, a contrastive loss function, with bge-m3 serving as the guide model.
-Comprehensive training parameters and environment details are provided in Appendix~\ref{appen_exp_setup}. \paragraph{Evaluation Datasets \& Metrics} To assess the retrieval performance of the trained embedding models, we utilize two Korean-English parallel retrieval datasets: Belebele~\citep{bandarkar2023belebele} and StrategyQA~\citep{geva2021did}.
-We report NDCG@10~\citep{wang2013theoretical} as our primary evaluation metric. \paragraph{Data Notation} We use specific notations to describe the language composition of our training data and evaluation tasks.
-The training data language notation $\mathcal{D}(l_1l_2l_3)$ specifies the languages of the query, positive, and negatives sequentially.
-For example, $\mathcal{D}(koenko)$ indicates a dataset with an Korean query, an English positive, and Korean negatives.
-Task notations $\mathcal{T}(l_1\texttt{-}l_2)$ indicate the languages of the query and the document pool, respectively.
-For instance, $\mathcal{T}(en\texttt{-}ko)$ refers to a task for retrieving relevant documents from a Korean document pool given an English query.
+The training employs GISTEmbedLoss~\citep{solatorio2024gistembed}, a contrastive loss function, reducing noise from random in-batch negatives.
+Comprehensive training parameters and environment details are provided in Appendix~\ref{appen_exp_setup}. \paragraph{Evaluation Datasets \& Metrics} Since there are few retrieval benchmarks covering both Korean and English, we employ two retrieval benchmarks: Belebele~\cite{bandarkar2023belebele} and StrategyQA~\citep{geva2021did}.
+Both benchmarks are included in the official retrieval tasks of Massive Multilingual Text Embedding Benchmark(MMTEB)~\cite{enevoldsen2025mmteb}, which are widely adopted in contemporary retrieval works.
+Details about our evaluation benchmark are stated in Appendix~\ref{sec:appen_benchmark}.
+We report nDCG@10~\citep{wang2013theoretical} as our primary evaluation metric, following the convention of MMTEB. \paragraph{Data Notation} We use specific notations to describe the language composition of our training data and evaluation task.
+The training data language notation $\mathcal{D}(l_1,l_2,l_3)$ specifies the languages of the query, positive, and negatives sequentially.
+For example, $\mathcal{D}(ko,en,ko)$ indicates a Korean query, an English positive, and Korean negatives dataset.
+Task notations $\mathcal{T}(l_1-l_2)$ indicate the languages of the query and the document pool respectively.
+For instance, $\mathcal{T}(en- ko)$ refers to a task for retrieving relevant documents from a Korean document pool given an English query.
+Additionally, to simplify exposition in the Analysis section, we denote the query language by $Q_{L}$, the positive language by $P_{L}$, and the language of the negatives by $N_{L}$.